What are the EN16005 regulations?

 3. Install appropriate safety sensors

 EN16005 regulations set out minimum sensor activation zones for different doors.
 For standard doors, the minimum is 1000mm.
-For a door designated a fire escape, the minimum is higher at 1500mm.
+However, for a door designated a fire escape, the minimum is higher at 1500mm.

 4. Display safety signage

 Safety signage is essential for compliance with EN16005 regulations.
 Users must be made aware explicitly and clearly that a door opens automatically.
-Generally, signage should consist of a sign stating ‘Automatic Door’ and another instructing ‘Keep Clear’.
+For this purpose, signage should consist of a sign stating ‘Automatic Door’ and another instructing ‘Keep Clear’.
 These should appear on both sides of the door.

 CDVI’s door automation kits come with safety sensors and all the appropriate signage.
 We have kits for both single and double doors, and for the DIGIWAY Plus and DIGIWAY SR models.